Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 0060103e 6f              ; part11 -> 'o'
 0060103f 5f              ; part13 -> '_'
 00601040 6c              ; part23 -> 'l'

+ I wrote each partN in sequence.
+ ###### Each partN is a char in memory at 0x00601038 + N , The binary likely prints or builds the flag using these in order

 We need to create a function that can store this flag in a consecuitve way such that it will start from part 0 and so on.. parts = {